awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 + A captured table must have a primary key\.
 If a table doesn't have a primary key, AWS DMS ignores DELETE and UPDATE record operations for that table\.

 + AWS DMS ignores an attempt to update a primary key segment\.
-In these cases, the target identifies the update as one that didn't update any rows, but since the results of updating a primary key in PostgreSQL is unpredictable, no records are written to the exceptions table\.
+In these cases, the target identifies the update as one that didn't update any rows\.
+However, because the results of updating a primary key in PostgreSQL are unpredictable, no records are written to the exceptions table\.

 + AWS DMS doesn't support the **Start Process Changes from Timestamp** run option\.

 + AWS DMS supports full load and change processing on Amazon RDS for PostgreSQL\.
 For information on how to prepare a PostgreSQL DB instance and to set it up for using CDC, see [Setting Up an Amazon RDS PostgreSQL DB Instance as a Source](#CHAP_Source.PostgreSQL.RDSPostgreSQL)\.

-+ AWS DMS doesn't map some PostgreSQL data types, including the JSON data type\.
-The JSON is converted to CLOB\.

 + Replication of multiple tables with the same name but where each name has a different case \(for example table1, TABLE1, and Table1\) can cause unpredictable behavior, and therefore AWS DMS doesn't support it\.